Dhruv-2003/Datum-Contracts/Readme.md

 The Data is obtained in a decentralized manner via Chainlink's Oracle network and UMA's system.

-More infrmation about the contracts and their usage can be found in our docs:
+More information about the contracts and their usage can be found in our docs:
 **https://datum.gitbook.io/datum/**